-$$B + (A B) = A$$
+$$B + (A \stackrel{}{=} B) = A$$

-holds, is called the case of the complete sweeping of the set A by the set B.
+holds, is called the complete sweeping of the set A by the set B.

-The situation of the "complete sweeping" was originally introduced in the paper [Gusjatnikov and Nikol'skii, 1969].
-The above example a) demonstrates the case of absence of the complete sweeping, and the example b) shows its presence.
+The notion of "complete sweeping" was originally introduced in [4].
+The preceding example a) shows the possibility of absence of the complete sweeping property, whereas example b) shows its possible presence.

 As a good illustrative analogy, one can imagine the set A as a room and the set B as a broom.
-So, a situation of the complete sweeping corresponds to a good hostess who sweeps the whole room and does not miss any corner.
+So, the situation of complete sweeping corresponds to a good hostess who sweeps the whole room and does not miss any corner.